-The key point is to keep the correction at a slightly full level, because if you correct more than this for this number of lenses, you will lose the balance with the image surface curvature when you stop down the aperture.
+The key point is to keep the correction at a slightly full level, because if you correct more than this for this number of lenses, you will lose the balance with the field curvature when you stop down the aperture.

-As for the axial chromatic aberration, I was tempted to set the g-line a little more to the positive side, but I guess this was done in consideration of the balance with the magnification chromatic aberration.
+As for the axial chromatic aberration, I was tempted to set the g-line a little more to the positive side, but I guess this was done in consideration of the balance with the lateral chromatic aberrations.

-The image surface curvature is in the large aperture category, but it is properly corrected.
+The field curvature is in the large aperture category, but it is properly corrected.

 Distortion occurs on the string side as the focal length gets longer, but at 100mm it is corrected to almost zero since it is not that long a focal length.

-However, since magnification chromatic aberration is often not noticeable at wide apertures, I don't think it will be an issue in practical use.
+However, since lateral chromatic aberrations is often not noticeable at wide apertures, I don't think it will be an issue in practical use.